 Each time series point has an associated time and value.

-The value of the point is given by the metric (
+value of the point is the aggregated from the dimension

 The holdout is the last portion of the time series (exact length decided internally) that is used to evaluate how well our forecasting model performs.
 If we have higher forecast errors during the holdout period, we will reduce the confidence of our forecast by widening the forecast bounds.